Alaska Department of Fish and Game

 Of course, the types of foods people eat vary from place to place.
 For example, subsistence fishing is a smaller item in extreme coastal Arctic areas, where caribou, seals, whales, and walrus are the major subsistence resources.

-For information about wildlife diseases, click on “Species,” above.
+For information about wildlife diseases, select “Species” from the global navigation bar above.

-A. Yes.
+Answer.
+Yes.
+Like all wildlife harvests in Alaska, subsistence harvests are managed under the principle of sustained yield.
 Survey respondents report that rural communities depend on the land for subsistence.
 They report that it is to their advantage to maintain undamaged land and ecosystems, so wildlife are abundant and so residents’ subsistence needs are met.
 Research has found that most subsistence communities have customary rules for treating the land and the ecosystem: “Do not waste,” “Take only what is needed,” “Treat the animals with respect,” “Do not damage the land without cause,” among others.
 Many respondents continue to affirm that if the rules are followed, then the land will provide.

 In any age, subsistence equipment is usually small scale, appropriate technology.
 It is efficient and modern.
 In the 21st century, subsistence equipment commonly includes fish nets, fish wheels, aluminum skiffs with small outboard motors, snowmachines, binoculars, radios and mobile phones.
 These tools may be used alongside technologies that may seem more historical, including dog teams, skin boats, smoke houses, and fish basket traps, depending upon the areas and conditions.